 Many foreign visitors have heard of the Japan Rail Pass and know how useful it can be.
-What they may not realise is that this is just one of many, many rail passes in Japan that make train travel easy and affordable.
+What they may not realize is that this is just one of many, many rail passes in Japan that make train travel easy and affordable.
 Some passes like regional passes serve a remarkably similar role to the JR Pass.
 But not local passes, which is why it’s so important that foreigners looking to use the trains in Japan know about them.

 Just as a regional pass covers a region of Japan, local passes are designed for travel on public transport in just one city, area, or part of a region in Japan.
 As such, local passes are very handy for foreign visitors to Japan, as they provide affordable travel on routes often not covered with your Japan Rail Pass.
 This makes them a great supplement to the JR Pass, helping you save money on even more of your train and public transport journeys.